Parts of a Fireplace: Gas Fireplace Parts You Should Know

 Gas Fireplace Media

-The outside of a fireplace is customizable and the inside is too!
-Direct vent fireplaces can use many different media options to get your desired look.
+The outside of a fireplace is customizable, and the inside is too!
+Direct vent fireplaces can use many media options to get your desired look.
 It is common to see a ceramic or refractory gas fireplace log set, fire glass, and decorative fire media or art.

 - Assorted gas fireplace media

-It's worth noting that some direct vent fireplaces come designed for one type of media while other fireplaces can be adapted to accommodate a fireplace grate or purpose-built media tray or pan.
-But, customization doesn't stop here.
+It's worth noting that some direct vent fireplaces are designed for one type of media while others can be adapted to accommodate a fireplace grate or purpose-built media tray or pan.
+But customization doesn't stop here.

 The walls of your firebox should look good as well.
 This decorative part is called a liner.
 Both prefabricated wood-burning and gas models use liners.
 Gas or ethanol models use lightweight ceramic liners or porcelain-coated reflective liners.
-Gas fireplace liners make the fire look incredible!
-They also protect the firebox from the flames and help radiate heat back into the home.
+Gas fireplace liners make the fire look incredible while also protecting the firebox from the flames and help radiate heat back into the home.

 - Gas firebox liner

 Where masonry fireplaces rely on the firebrick to provide structural integrity to the fireplace, prefabricated fireplaces rely on an inner wrapper.
-The inner wrapper is often hidden from view behind the liners in a prefabricated wood burning fireplace.
-The wrapper is a heavy gauge sheet metal or plate steel assembly that ties the firebox together and gives it both shape and strength.
+The inner wrapper is often hidden behind the liners in a prefabricated wood-burning fireplace.
+The wrapper is a heavy gauge sheet metal or plate steel assembly that ties the firebox together and gives it shape and strength

 - The inner and outer prefabricated fireplace wrapper

-For prefabricated fireplaces of all fuel types, there is some sort of air space that is designed to surround the backside of the inner wrapper.
-This serves as a cooling zone to dissipate heat, allowing the outer surface of most prefabricated models to touch adjacent wood framing.
+Prefabricated fireplaces of all fuel types are designed to leave some air space to surround the backside of the inner wrapper.
+The air space serves as a cooling zone to dissipate heat, allowing the outer surface of most prefabricated models to touch adjacent wood framing.
 This is where the term zero clearance fireplace originates from.

-For prefabricated fireplaces, there is also a gas line conduit that bridges the gap between the inner and outer wrapper, protecting the gas line and guiding it to purpose-built gas line knockouts made into the brick liners or panels.
+A gas line conduit bridges the gap between the inner and outer wrapper for prefabricated fireplaces.
+It protects and guides the gas line to purpose-built knockouts made into brick liners or panels.